Ericson2314/rust-papers/README.md

 `Tₒ: 'a₁` while somewhat conservative, follows from making the output type parameter invariant instead of contravariant.
 It also matches the outlive rules for traits objects and function types.

-To ensure that the residule type does indeed reflect the location pointed to by the reference before it is dropped, we only allow dropping unique references when the current type matches the residule type.
+To ensure that the residual type does indeed reflect the location pointed to by the reference before it is dropped, we only allow dropping unique references when the current type matches the residual type.
 ```
 DropUniqRef:
   TC, T; S;  K  ⊢  k: ¬(LV, lv: Uninit<_>; LC; BC)